youness-elbrag/Attention3D_UNET/README.md

 ### Prediction

+we have a full Notebook has all the Quantative results used both modesl we trained on with Ensemble Learning r**esults-attention-3d-unetpp-torchio**

 here the 3D prediction of Enesmeble Learning model both of Animation Slicer Frames and 3D Extraction Volumitric Data

 * Animations Frames: